 “Some say there’s a fear of missing out when you don’t live in a traditional creative hub, but having good travel routes and having strong organisational skills (coming from my experience as a freelancer in the creative industry) means you can make things happen in the most unlikely of places.”

 If you are aged 18-39 and are looking to start the journey to owning your first home, the Lifetime ISA allows you to earn a 25% bonus on your savings towards your first property, meaning if you save the annual maximum deposit of £4,000, you will earn an additional £1,000 each tax year.
-You can open a Lifetime ISA with just £10 and it's available either online or in branch.

 Image credit: Jordan Bunker